How to get from Palenque to San Cristobal de las Casas

 PS: If you've recently travelled this route, share your experience with fellow travellers and help us improve this post.
 Thanks for helping out our travel community!

-Routes from San Cristobal de las Casas
+The distance from Palenque to San Cristobal de las Casas is 220 kilometre (137 miles).

 Was this post helpful?